How to Start a Programming Career

 Python

-Python is a wonderful language, which is very useful to all mathematicians and statisticians because it opens the door to the world of AI and Data Science.
+Python is a wonderful language that is very useful to all mathematicians and statisticians because it opens the door to the world of AI and data science.
 On the other hand, it is a web development language for everyone else.

 Working with Mentors